CCExtractor/website/content/public/gsoc/realtimecaptionswebsite.md

 \~\~META: title = Google Summer of Code 2017 - A web-site to view captions in real-time \~\~

- **A web-site to view captions in real-time\*\*
+ **A web-site to view captions in real-time**

 There is a a web-site which allows viewing caption stream in real-time from web-browser.
-To fetch CC stream from TV tuner and send it to the server it uses separate application that parses CCExtractor\'s output.
+To fetch CC stream from TV tuner and send it to the server it uses separate application that parses CCExtractor's output.
 This project just has passed prove-of-concept stage, so at least you have to implement the following: